 Purpose of Interviews.
 All job interviews are designed with one goal in mind - to find the right person for the right job.
 Employers may have to interview several individuals for a position, so keep your goal in mind and let the interviewer see what skills and experiences you can bring to the job.
 Also, not only are you interviewing for a job; you are interviewing the prospective employer to see if the job is right for you.
 Be sure you understand the conditions of the job and ask for clarification during the interview, if needed.
 It is important to determine whether you truly are interested in committing the next few years to the potential job or assignment.
-As the interview draws to a close, before the interview is over, take a brief opportunity to provide one or two main points that you want the interviewer to remember about you.
-In other words, have your walk-away points in mind so you end the interview on a positive note and reemphasize your interest in the position.
+As the interview draws to a close, before the interview is over, take a brief opportunity to provide one or two main points that you want the interview on a positive note and reemphasize your walk-away position.